 COMMUNAL ARTS & CRAFTS COOPERATIVE-SHOP

-In the constant effort by the Reserva Natural Palmari to promote and preserve the culture and traditions of our neighbouring indigenous and “caboclo” communities it was proposed to them to built a cooperative-communal arts & crafts shop, its purpose being the selling of original hand-crafted products with the aim to increase the familie´s economic income and reduce predatory activities on the surrounding environment thus creating a new and different work and income alternative for the local population.
-For these involved communities to produce, transport and sell such products becomes difficult due to various reasons, mainly due to the long distances to the final selling points.
-First, it was proposed that this cooperative-communal arts & crafts shop should be placed on “neutral” ground on the jungle trail between the villages of San Pedro del Norte and Palmari, a trail walked by maybe all the guests that visit the Reserva Natural Palmari and it would be created with the economic and logistical support regarding the building and equipping material until finishing it and leaving it ready to initiate selling activities granted by the Reserva Natural Palmari.
-Nevertheless and even with the support of many “caboclo” families and all the indigenous communities, the proyect never got the required support and needed consensus due to communal internal quarrels, the disregard by the “cabocolo” communities in respect to the indigenous tribes and the lack of decision and push from the chiefftains from the “cabocolo” communities of Palmari and San Pedro del Norte.
-Observing this lethargy for nearly 2 years the Reserva Natural Palmaridecided on its own to go ahead, support the “caboclo” families and indigenous communities that were really interested in this cooperative-communal arts & crafts shop project and make it a reality under own initiative, donating the requiered economic funds regarding the building materials and items needed, as well as the work-force and establish it on the premises of the Reserva Natural Palmari, inside the visitors centre, this, also with the aim to act as a neutral controlling and verifying agent in respect to the fair distribution of its economic incomes between the various producing inigenous and “caboclo” families.
-By the end of October 2.007 and since then this cooperative-communal arts & crafts shop has become a reality, its economic results are excellent, the Reserva Natural Palmari has granted from its own staff-members under own cost the personell to service the interested buyers of the products sold without any gain for the Reserva Natural Palmari, but to the contrary, selling them to the cost demanded by the artisan plus a small proffit as to create an additional incentive for the participating families and as to induce other, new families to enter and participate in this cooperative-communal project.
+Through the constant effort by the Reserva Natural Palmari and the Instituto de Desenvolvimento Socioambiental do Vale do Javari to promote and preserve the culture and traditions of our neighbouring indigenous and “caboclo” communities we proposed to them to built a cooperative-communal arts & crafts shop, its purpose being the selling of their original hand-crafted products with the aim to increase the familie´s economic income and reduce predatory activities on the surrounding environment thus creating a new and different work and income alternative for the local population.
+For these involved communities to produce, transport and sell such products becomes difficult due to various reasons, mainly due to the long distances to the final selling points, further they are paid very low prices by local businessmen, sometimes even not receiving money, but useless items, alcohol and other nonsense, being, basically "screwed over".
+First, it was proposed that this cooperative-communal arts & crafts shop should be placed on “neutral” ground on a jungle trail between the villages of San Pedro del Norte and Palmari, a trail walked by maybe all the guests that visit the Reserva Natural Palmari and it would be created with the economic and logistical support regarding the building and equipping material until finishing it and leaving it ready to initiate selling activities, all granted by the Reserva Natural Palmari.
+Nevertheless and even with the support of many “caboclo” families and all the indigenous communities, the proyect never got the required support and never reached consensus due to communal internal quarrels, the disregard by the “cabocolo” communities in respect to the indigenous tribes and the lack of decision and push from the chiefftains from the “cabocolo” communities of Palmari and San Pedro del Norte.
+Observing this lethargy for nearly 2 years the Reserva Natural Palmari decided on its own to go ahead, support the “caboclo” families and indigenous communities that were really interested in this cooperative-communal arts & crafts shop project and make it a reality under own initiative, donating the requiered economic funds regarding the building materials and items needed, as well as the work-force and establish it on the premises of the Reserva Natural Palmari, inside the visitors centre, this, also with the aim to act as a neutral controlling and verifying agent in respect to the fair distribution of its economic incomes between the various producing inigenous and “caboclo” families.
+By the end of October 2.007 and since then this cooperative-communal arts & crafts shop has become a reality, its economic results are excellent, the Reserva Natural Palmari has granted from its own staff-members under own cost the personell to service the interested buyers of the products sold without any gain for the Reserva Natural Palmari or the Instituto de Desenvolvimento Socioambiental do Vale do Javari, but to the contrary, selling them to the cost demanded by the artisan plus a small proffit as to create an additional incentive for the participating families and as to induce other, new families to enter and participate in this cooperative-communal project.

 Sowing jungle (”Sembrando Selva” ©)